aschuhardt/Loxy/README.md

 A HTTP proxy frontent for the gemini protocol.

+## Overview
 Loxy serves a website that proxies incoming requests to a preconfigured gemini capsule.
 Gemtext is transformed into HTML.

 Links to external capsules are translated into links that will proxy requests to those capsules.
 For example:
   - If Loxy is passed `-u geminiprotocol.net` then
     - Loxy will proxy incoming requests to `gemini://geminiprotocol.net` by default
     - A link that points to `gemini://geminispace.info` will be translated to `/lxy/external/geminispace.info`, and from that route Loxy will proxy requests to the external capsule

+Loxy supports injecting CSS stylesheets, JavaScript, and `<head>` contents.
+By setting a content root directory, static files may be served.

 ## Usage
 Execute the 'loxy' binary to start the service.